Get social! 10 perfect picnic spots (plus food)

 Reading Abbey Quarter, Reading

-Surrounded by the urban sprawl of Reading you’ll find the formal grade II listed Forbury Gardens and its roarsome Maiwand Lion and the Abbey Ruins Reading Abbey was founded by Henry I and later destroyed by Henry VIII.
-Today it’s a sunny sarnie spot for workers on their lunch break and families taking five for a feeding frenzy.
-Whether you’re in town shopping, or you fancy a short walk (start at Reading Bridge and take a tour of the town’s prettiest spots, including King’s Meadow and Blake’s Lock, past the Abbey Ruins (above) and Forbury Gardens).
-Normally, you’ll find food festivals, outdoor theatre and cinema and bandstand musicians.
+Surrounded by the urban sprawl of Reading you’ll find the formal grade II listed Forbury Gardens, its roarsome Maiwand Lion and the Abbey Ruins Reading Abbey was founded by Henry I and later destroyed by Henry VIII.
+Today it’s a sarnie spot for families and first phase lockdown meet ups.

 Ray Mill Island, Maidenhead